krestfield/docs/certdog/migrate_adcs_to_certdog.md

 From Certdog, locate your imported Local CA by navigating to **Local CAs > CA Configuration** from the menu, then clicking your CA and click **View/Edit**

 For each of the *Include in the online certificate status protocol (OCSP) extension* items add an entry for **AIA OCSP Locations**.
-Remember to comma separate each entry
+Remember to comma separate each entry e.g. ``http://server1.com/ocsp,http://server2.com/ocsp``

 For each of the *Include in the AIA extension of issued certificates* items add an entry for **AIA Issuer Cert Locations**.
 Remember to comma separate each entry